Biden has been diagnosed with aggressive prostate cancer

-WASHINGTON — (AP) — Former President Joe Biden has been diagnosed with prostate cancer, his office said Sunday.
+WASHINGTON — Former President Joe Biden has been diagnosed with prostate cancer, his office said Sunday.

-Biden was seen by doctors last week after urinary symptoms and a prostate nodule were found.
+The finding came after the 82-year-old reported urinary symptoms, which led doctors to discover a nodule on his prostate.
 He was diagnosed with prostate cancer on Friday, with the cancer cells having spread to the bone.

 “While this represents a more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management,” his office said. ”The President and his family are reviewing treatment options with his physicians.”

-Prostate cancers are given a score called a Gleason score that measures, on a scale of 1 to 10, how the cancerous cells look compared with normal cells.
+Prostate cancers are graded for aggressiveness using what’s known as a Gleason score.
+The scores range from 6 to 10, with 8, 9 and 10 prostate cancers behaving more aggressively.
 Biden’s office said his score was 9, suggesting his cancer is among the most aggressive.

 When prostate cancer spreads to other parts of the body, it often spreads to the bones.
 Metastasized cancer is much harder to treat than localized cancer because it can be hard for drugs to reach all the tumors and completely root out the disease.